mirayonelahi/Coding_Challenges_Ds_Algo/Software_Eng_Keywards/README.md

 Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.

 Guideline 4.1: Maximize compatibility with current and future user agents, including assistive technologies.

+# cookies and localStorage

+Cookies and local storage serve different purposes.
+Cookies are primarily for reading server-side, local storage can only be read by the client-side.
+So the question is, in your app, who needs this data — the client or the server?

+If it's your client (your JavaScript), then by all means switch.
+You're wasting bandwidth by sending all the data in each HTTP header.

+If it's your server, local storage isn't so useful because you'd have to forward the data along somehow (with Ajax or hidden form fields or something).
+This might be okay if the server only needs a small subset of the total data for each request.

+- cookies can hold 4kb of data
+- local storage can hold up to 5mb of data